 In the United States and rural Montana, a substantial health disparity exists for rural youths’ mental health and mental health care access.
 In 2017, nearly a third of all Montana high school students reported being impacted by depression; 21% considered suicide compared to 17% nationally.
 Over 30% of Montana adolescents indicated drinking alcohol, and 20% indicated using marijuana.
 Rural Montanans face enormous barriers to behavioral health care, including low mental health care provider coverage, long distances to adequate care, and stigma.

-With the collaboration of scientific advisor Mark Schure, Ph.D., this project will build on the previous development and evaluation of an adult version of the Internet-based Cognitive Behavior Therapy (iCBT) program known as Thrive.
-The current project, "A feasibility study for implementing and evaluating an Internet-based cognitive behavior therapy intervention in school settings and its impact on adolescent mental and behavioral health," will pilot a newly developed youth version of Thrive (Y-T), a fully automated, stand-alone program.
-Y-T will deliver CBT skills through educational, real-life adolescent scenarios and tailored feedback videos to address symptoms of depression, anxiety, and co-occurring (addiction) behaviors.
+With the collaboration of scientific advisor Mark Schure, Ph.D., this project built on the previous development and evaluation of an adult version of the Internet-based Cognitive Behavior Therapy (iCBT) program known as Thrive.
+This project, "A feasibility study for implementing and evaluating an Internet-based cognitive behavior therapy intervention in school settings and its impact on adolescent mental and behavioral health," piloted a youth version of Thrive (Y-T), a fully automated, stand-alone program.
+Y-T delivers CBT skills through educational, real-life adolescent scenarios and tailored feedback videos to address symptoms of depression, anxiety, and co-occurring (addiction) behaviors.

-The research will conduct feasibility analyses of pilot study implementation in school communities, documenting and assessing organization-level facilitators and barriers that impact the study processes at each study site.
-The short-term goal for this research is to understand how to effectively conduct trials within school community settings and to obtain preliminary information on the acceptability and effectiveness of the Y-T program to address depression and anxiety symptoms and addictive behaviors.
-Additionally, Dr. Franklin will conduct a longitudinal waitlist control group study with approximately 100 adolescents aged 13-18 years with assessments at baseline, 4, and 16 weeks.
-The long-term goal of the research is to conduct a larger trial of the program to determine the evidence of impact among youth.
+The research conducted feasibility analyses of pilot study implementation in school communities, documenting and assessing organization-level facilitators and barriers that impact the study processes at each study site.
+The short-term goal for this research was to understand how to effectively conduct trials within school community settings and to obtain preliminary information on the acceptability and effectiveness of the Y-T program to address depression and anxiety symptoms and addictive behaviors.
+Additionally, Dr. Franklin conducted a longitudinal waitlist control group study with adolescents aged 13-18 years with assessments at baseline, 4, and 16 weeks.